-I’m all for saving time because that’s what we all lack, so I’m going to show you my Easy Kimchi!
+Excited to share my Easy Kimchi and in Korea, they call it Kimchi Maki!
 Kimchi is the Korean way of pickling (fermenting) vegetables.
 I omit the rice flour and sugar.
 My personal preference is crispy, crunchy Kimchi before it ferments too much making it sour and soft.
 I start eating it the next day and go as fast as I can.
 I’m sure my Korean foodie friends would be horrified with this.
 It’s just what I like to do – turn recipes to suit my own taste and I encourage you to do the same, it’s so much fun.

 However, I’ve provided a few links to other Kimchi recipes so you can choose how you want to make your kimchi or kimchee.
 Many recipes require you to make a ton, one starts with 10 pounds of cabbage!!!!
 To me, that makes cooking a chore and stresses me out thinking about the quantity.
 It takes TIME (always goes back to this), then finding/buying/cleaning jars to store it.
 No, no, we are not making this to resell, just as a little side dish to go with our dinner!

 Try my Easy Kimchi and feel free to make your own variations, that’s what being a Wok Star is all about.
 Do share an unusual kimchi you’ve made.
 Hey, I didn’t even use a wok in this one!

 Use some or all of the following veggies: